An assortment of different faces

 Education refers to someone’s experiences with structured learning, usually in a school or university setting.
 Completed educational experiences often come with evidence of completion or official degrees (e.g. Bachelor’s, Master’s, Doctorate, etc.) or certifications.
 First Generation refers to four-year university graduates whose parents did not complete a four-year university degree.

 Education varies greatly by location, school, and teacher and can be heavily influenced by national, state, and district laws and requirements.
-This means that no single individual will have the exact same education.
+This means that no single individual will have the same education.
 Not only that, but high-level education can be extremely expensive and unattainable for a significant part of North America and countries that do not have fully socialized education systems.
 For upper-level jobs (or even entry-level jobs), post-secondary school degrees are often set as a requirement without a compelling reason.

+Organizations can create opportunities to help such professionals bypass college in exchange for applicable experiences.
 Some organizations no longer require candidates to complete a Bachelor’s or Master’s degree to compete for a role.
 Instead, organizations are focusing on experiences, as well as hard and soft skills, to qualify candidates.
 Additionally, removing education requirements allows candidates experiencing marginalization to apply.

 Another important thing to consider is that formal education systems often reproduce dominant forms of knowledge.
-Including team members that do not have formal education can add a diversity of knowledge to your team and company.
+Including team members who do not have formal education can add a diversity of knowledge to your team and company.

 Skills

 Skill sets are a less obvious type of diversity but are hugely important to the recruitment process.
 Depending on a candidate’s professional history and learning experiences, they will develop and hone certain skills.
-However, based on their personal experiences and background, they’ll also have unique strengths that can benefit business and culture.
+However, based on their experiences and background, they’ll also have unique strengths that can benefit business and culture.
 For example, they may have unique insights about how to make your organization’s product, service, or experience more inclusive.
 This may help you appeal to more people and increase your market share.

 Remember that most skills can be learned and weaknesses can be worked on if someone has the determination and the appropriate support.
 The foundation of innovation and creativity is diversity, so companies must audit the skills they require to ensure they are not disproportionately disqualifying those experiencing marginalization.